Pathairush/pathairush/README.md

 :office: &nbsp; My previous working project connects customers who are likely to be interested in our company products with a proper marketing channel via machine learning based recommendation.

 :mortar_board: &nbsp; I took my master degree in applied statistics from NIDA, Thailand.
 It was a great decision in mylife shipping from engineering field to data.
-Also, I'm a life long learner.
-I usually takes an online couse to expand my skills.
+Also, I'm a life-long learner.
+ I usually takes an online couse (~ 3 to 4 courses a yearr) to expand my skills.
+ Please feel free to recommend if you have any courses I shouldn't miss.

 :seedling: &nbsp; I’m currently in love with learning `data-engineering`.
 I think that if we can combine both data science and data engineering together as a one set of skill.
 It will help much in growing up your professional career.